 The Chrome browser is powerful, fast and amazingly popular.
-The reason is it’s backed by Google and It has lot of features, plugin support and themes but there’s one thing that makes it not so good in terms of privacy and in this post you will learn what it is and what to do about it.
+The reason is it’s backed by Google and It has a lot of features, plugin support, and themes but there’s one thing that makes it not so good in terms of privacy and in this post you will learn what it is and what to do about it.

-The browser let’s you sync your bookmarks, tabs, locations and other data to another chrome browser on a different computer or a mobile phone only if you login into chrome with a google account.
+The browser lets you sync your bookmarks, tabs, locations, and other data to another chrome browser on a different computer or a mobile phone only if you login into chrome with a google account.
 It also helps you backup your passwords, plugins, browsing history and other things.

-What is their to worry about?
+What is there to worry about?